 In this article, I’m going to attempt to show some of the known figures for riders across different levels of men’s cycling and the difference in money between men’s and women’s cycling.

-2020 will see some changes in pro cycling.
-The men’s WorldTour stays the same but the Pro Continental level will be renamed the Pro Series.
-The women’s WorldTour will mean something slightly different and there will be a women’s Pro Series too.
-As it’s still 2019, just, I’m going to stick with naming levels as they were in 2019 for ease.
+2020 saw some changes in pro cycling.
+The men’s WorldTour stayed the same but the Pro Continental level was renamed the Pro Series.
+The Women’s WorldTour meant something slightly different and there was a women’s Pro Series level of races too for the first time.
+However, no Pro Continental level for women’s teams.

 Which pro cyclists earn the most?

-Now this isn’t a definitive list.
+Now, this isn’t a definitive list.
 Just like in the real world, not everyone likes to tell people what they earn.
 As such it’s a list of only the numbers I could actually find and even those may require being taken with a pinch of salt.
-There’s some big names missing from this list like Julian Alaphilippe who signed a new contract in June 2019.
+There are some big names missing from this list like Julian Alaphilippe who signed a new contract at Deceuninck-Quickstep in June 2019 after his excellent Tour de France.
+But it should give an idea of a professional cyclist salary.

 |Peter Sagan||Bora-Hansgrohe||2018||€6 million|